Sewage Treatment & Charges

 Sewage Treatment in Hong Kong

-Making sure that sewage is dealt with effectively and in a cost-efficient way is a huge challenge.
-Above 93% of the populace is served by the public sewerage system, with its sewerage network of about 1,900 kilometres and around 300 sewage pumping stations and sewage treatment plants collecting and treating 2.8 million cubic metres sewage per day.
+At present, over 94% of the population is served by the public sewerage system, with a sewerage network of over 1,900 kilometres and over 330 sewage treatment facilities collecting and treating around 2.8 million cubic metres sewage per day.

 Sewage Treatment Facilities in Hong KongSewerage Master Plans